You Can Dance If You Want To

 If you have a student at FSU, you will definitely want to know about this event, possibly donate to this event and encourage your student to get involved.
 This is college philanthropy at its best.
 Created to raise money for the Children’s Miracle Network Hospitals in 1991, Dance Marathons are held at college campuses across the country to raise funds and awareness for more than 170 pediatric hospitals across North America.

 Dance The Night Away

-Dance Marathon, also known in Tallahassee as DMFSU, will take place on Saturday, March 4th, and end on March 5, 2018, at 2:00 p.m.
+Dance Marathon, also known in Tallahassee as DMFSU, will take place on Friday, March 1st at 5 pm and ends on March 3, 2019, at 3:00 p.m.
 The number of participants, which includes, dancers, staff, captains, and directors (overall) numbers more than 3,744 students.
 The 40-hour event is split into two 20-hour shifts with about 800 participants in each (Garnet shift and Gold shift).
 They will line dance, enjoy live entertainment and meet some of the families that benefit from the funds raised.
 Staff and captains run various fundraising events throughout the year, starting with Miracle Week, culminating in the dance marathon.
 The spring events are a lot of fun, starting with the Powder Paint Festival, FTKolor, and then Rally Week.
 100% of the funds raised stay local to support local kids.
 At Florida State University, funds are used at the local Children’s Miracle Network Hospital, Shand’s Children’s Hospital, and FSU’s College of Medicine Pediatric Outreach Programs.